xari/xari-dev/content/blog/reducing-arrays/index.md

   .filter(keepUniqueHops)
 ```

-The current pipeline uses standard array methods, and the `filter()` predicate is already very generic.
+This pipeline uses standard array methods, and the `filter()` predicate is already very generic.
 The time complexity is a linear **O(n)**.
 This is already more than good enough to handle the relatively small `beers` array.
+The only real drawback that I can see is that some developers might not appreciate the overhead of the higher-order function.

 So why might we consider improving on what we already have?

-Well, in reality, the real time complexity is **O(3n)**, because the method chain traverses the array three times.
+In reality, the true time complexity is **O(3n)**, because the method chain traverses the array three times.
-Big-O notation doesn't make this kind of nuanced distinction, and just considers **O(3n)** to be **O(n)**.
+Big-O notation doesn't make this nuanced distinction, and just considers **O(3n)** to be **O(n)**.
 But if we found a way to combine the `flatMap()`, `map()`, and `filter()`, we could reduce the real time complexity by a factor of three.

-Better yet; it might even make our codebase _more_ readable and maintainable.
+Better still; there might be a way to make that higher-order function a little more readable and maintainable.

-A few months ago, I started nesting `reduce()` calls inside of `reduce()` calls.
-When you need to reduce _multiple arrays into one_, you can nest a reducer inside of another reducer.
-Have a look at the reducers below, and pay attention to the relationship between the accumulators `outerAcc` and `innerAcc`.
+Here's a tip:

+> When you're working with nested data, a nested reducer can surface that data with a true time complexity of **0(n)** —no matter how deeply nested that data may be!

+To illustrate what I mean, take a look at the mess of code below.
+In it, you'll see an inner-reducer nested inside of an outer-reducer.
+Pay attention to the `defaultValue` argument that is given to each reducer (that's the _second_ argument).

 ```js
 const hopsSet = new Set()